-Effy Efthymiou is a composer of new music, and creator and producer of multimedia stage works that harness music, movement, the spoken word and the body.
-Her work has been described as ‘Brilliantly realized’ by Tamara Guasi in Time Out, 2008, and as ‘a powerful statement for 21st century innovation’ (Timmy Fisher, Bachtrack, 2018).
+Effy Efthymiou is a London-based composer, and a creator and producer of multimedia stage works that harness music, movement, the body and the spoken word.
+Her work has been described as ‘Brilliantly realized’ by Tamara Guasi in Time Out, and as ‘a powerful statement for 21st century innovation’ (Timmy Fisher, Bachtrack, 2018).

-Effy studied Composition at Trinity Laban Conservatoire of Music and Dance, with scholarships from the Leverhulme Trust and TCM Trust, and is currently undertaking a Ph.D in Composition at King’s College London, with a full scholarship from the London Arts and Humanities Partnership (LAHP).
+Effy studied Composition at Trinity Laban Conservatoire of Music and Dance, with scholarships from the Leverhulme Trust and TCM Trust, and recently undertook a Ph.D. in Composition at King’s College London, with a full scholarship from the Arts and Humanities Research Council (via the London Arts and Humanities Partnership).
 Her music is published by Edition HH.

 I will wait, but not as I run (chamber orchestra).
 Premiered at the Equator Women of the World Festival, Kings Place, London, 20 October 2018.
 Performed by the Zeitgeist Chamber Orchestra.
 Conducted by Sam Poppleton.